dhellmann/pymotw-3/source/dev_tools.rst

 :mod:`timeit`, a developer can measure the speed of a program and find the slow parts so they can be isolated and improved.

+It is important to indent source code consistently in a langauge like Python, where white-space is significant.
+The :mod:`tabnanny` module provides a scanner to report on "ambiguous" use of indentation, and can be used in tests to ensure that code meets a minimum standard before it is checked in to the source repository.

 Python programs are run by giving the interpreter a byte-compiled version of the original program source.
 The byte-compiled versions can be created on-the-fly, or once when the program is packaged.
 The